-Attempting to scam any forum user out of their personal details (passwords of any kind, address, personal social media details, etc.))
+- Attempting to scam any forum user out of their money, safety or personal details (passwords of any kind, address, personal social media details, etc.))

-Public sharing of personally identifiable information of any user without their express consent where that information is not otherwise available (such as divulging real name, telephone number or physical address)
+- Public sharing of personally identifiable information of any user without their express consent where that information is not otherwise available (such as divulging real name, physical address, unauthorized recordings, etc.).

 A personal attack is a statement which directly attacks another user, either by denouncing their behaviour in a negative light or by straight-up name-calling.
 Some examples follow.